 With an ultra-resistant rubber outsole and Gore-Tex waterproofing, this model is ready to face rainy weather and even some muddy patches you will cross successfully.

-Many users say that this model tends to run narrow, even for those with narrow feet, and I agree.
 For the test, I opted to increase my shoe size by half and pick the wide version, knowing about this issue, and the vegan hiking boots fit me like a sock, with almost no break-in time required.

 The Air Mesh in the upper also makes them breathable, so they work great for long distances.